Academic Probation

 Students on academic probation are consequently subject to the restrictions designated in the academic support contract and ineligible for various activities effective with the first official day of classes of the next semester they are in attendance.
 At the end of each semester, the Academic Concerns Committee reviews all completed work to date and the recommendation of the director of the Academic Center for Excellence to determine whether students may be removed from probation or be suspended or dismissed from the University.

-Students are neither placed on probation nor removed from probation on the basis of a record achieved while carrying less than eight semester hours except that students who fail to achieve a 1.0 may be placed on probation or advised to withdraw.
-A record achieved in the summer session does not place students on or release students from probation; grades achieved in the summer session are included in the cumulative record reviewed at the end of the subsequent semester.
-Grades earned at another institution are not considered when releasing students from probation.
+Students are not placed on probation on the basis of a record achieved while carrying less than eight semester hours except that students who fail to achieve a 1.0 may be placed on probation or advised to withdraw.
+A record achieved in the summer session will be considered in a recalculation of cumulative GPA at the end of the summer session to release students from probation or to allow a student who had been dismissed to return on probation in the fall semester.

 Any students who are on probation for poor scholarship and who fail to earn the required minimum GPA at the end of the subsequent semester of attendance are not permitted to re-enroll except that students who achieve a C semester average may be allowed to petition to continue for an additional semester.
 The Academic Concerns Committee must be persuaded that there is reasonable expectation of success and that reasonable progress is being made toward the completion of the degree objective.
 The Committee may require a higher semester average than C for continued enrollment on probation.